Market Update July 2023

 The Wholesale Electricity Market

-Spot prices in the wholesale electricity market dropped considerably in July.
-Average spot prices for the month ranged from $98 in the lower South Island ($153 in June), to $107 in the upper North Island ($177 in June).
+Spot prices in the wholesale electricity market increased significantly in the last 2 months.
+Average spot prices for July ranged from $108 in the lower South Island (up from $54 in May), up to $120 in the upper North Island (up from $65).

 The following chart shows average weekly spot prices over the last 2 years.
-The significant drop in prices in the last month is clearly visible on the far right of the graph.
+The big price drop through May can be clearly seen, with prices recovering since then.

 Electricity Generation Mix